New cohomological invariants of foliations: Examples

 \end{example}

 We now consider an example of a foliation that is not Riemannian (for any metric).
-This is a standard example of a foliation on a connected, compact manifold with infinite-dimensional basic cohomology (similar to \cite{Ghys}).
+This is a standard example of a foliation on a connected, compact manifold with infinite-dimensional basic cohomology; this example is from \cite{Ghys}.

 \begin{example} Let $M$ be the closed 3-manifold defined as $\mathbb{R}\times T^{2}\diagup \mathbb{Z}$, where $T^{2}=\mathbb{R} ^{2}\diagup \mathbb{Z}^{2}$ and $m\in \mathbb{Z}$ acts on $\mathbb{R}\times T^{2}$ by $m\left( t,x\right) =\left( t+m,A^{m}x\right) $, where $A$ is the matrix $\left(